Power Partitions and Hayman Functions: Introduction

-Wright in~\cite{Wright1934} obtained an asymptotic expansion of~$p_k(n)$ as $n \to \infty$ by means of a quite complex argument.
-Recently, through an expert use of the circle method of Hardy--Ramanujan--Littlewood, Vaughan in~\cite{Vaughan2015} has obtained, for the case $k=2$, an asymptotic expansion of~$p_2(n)$; this argument has been later generalized by Gafni in~\cite{Gafni2016} to cover the general case $k \geq 1$.
-More recently, Tenenbaum, Wu and Li in~\cite{TenenbaumWuLi2019}, see also~\cite{TenenbaumWuLiArxiv2019}, have greatly simplified the proof of the asymptotic expansion of~$p_k(n)$ by approaching the estimation through the saddle point method.
+Wright in~\cite{Wright} obtained an asymptotic expansion of~$p_k(n)$ as $n\to\infty$ by a rather involved argument.
+Recently, through an expert use of the circle method of Hardy--Ramanujan--Littlewood, Vaughan in~\cite{Vaughan} has obtained, for the case $k=2$, an asymptotic expansion of~$p_2(n)$; this argument was later generalized by Gafni in~\cite{Gafni} to cover the general case $k\ge 1$.
+More recently, Tenenbaum, Wu and Li in~\cite{TWL}, see also~\cite{TWLarxiv}, have greatly simplified the proof of the asymptotic expansion of~$p_k(n)$ by approaching the estimation through the saddle-point method.

 Let us be precise about the scope of the present contribution.
-The asymptotic formula~\eqref{eq:formula asintotica prelim} and, indeed, full asymptotic expansions of~$p_k(n)$ are already known through the works just cited.
-Our main result is that the generating function~$P_k$ of partitions into $k$-th powers is \emph{strongly Gaussian} in the sense of B\'aez-Duarte (Theorem~\ref{teor:Pk strongly Gaussian}); the formula~\eqref{eq:formula asintotica prelim} then follows as a direct consequence, via the general Hayman asymptotic formula for strongly Gaussian Khinchin families, Theorem~\ref{thm:HaymanB}.
-We should stress that the crucial analytic estimates underpinning the proof of strong Gaussianity are not new: they rest on the bounds of Tenenbaum, Wu and Li recorded in Lemma~\ref{lema:original TWL}.
-The interest of the approach, rather, lies in that it recasts the problem entirely within the probabilistic framework of Khinchin families, where the passage from generating function to coefficient asymptotics is mediated by a natural and transparent probabilistic mechanism---verification of strong Gaussianity and computation of the mean and variance of the associated family.
-It should also be noted that this framework yields asymptotic formulas such as~\eqref{eq:formula asintotica prelim} but does not extend to full asymptotic expansions, for which the reader is referred to the works of Wright, Gafni, and Tenenbaum, Wu and Li cited above.
+The asymptotic formula~(HR) and, indeed, full asymptotic expansions of~$p_k(n)$ are already known through the works just cited.
+Our main goal is to show that the generating function~$P_k$ of partitions into $k$-th powers is strongly Gaussian in the sense of B\'aez-Duarte, see Theorem~\ref{thm:strongGaussianity}, and even further that~$P_k$ is in the Hayman class, see Theorem~\ref{thm:Hayman}; the formula~(HR) then follows as a direct consequence, via the general Hayman asymptotic formula for strongly Gaussian Khinchin families, Theorem~\ref{thm:hayman asympt formula}.
+We stress that the crucial analytic estimates underpinning the proof of strong Gaussianity are not new: they rest on the bounds of Tenenbaum, Wu and Li recorded in Lemma~\ref{lem:bounds of char de P}.
+The interest of the approach, rather, lies in the fact that it recasts the problem entirely within the probabilistic framework of Khinchin families, where the transition from generating function to coefficient asymptotics relies on a natural probabilistic mechanism---verification of strong Gaussianity and computation of the mean and variance of the associated family.
+Note that this framework yields asymptotic formulas such as~(HR), but that it does not extend to full asymptotic expansions, for which the reader is referred to the works of Wright, Gafni, and Tenenbaum, Wu and Li cited above.